thatskartik/thatskartik.github.io/posts/HTSI/HTSI.md

 object of interest spearately, and then recombine all the information that you have.

 This post will be continuously updated until the book is completed.

+### Auxiliary Problems - 2

+Ask yourself, what data would be required to determine the unknown? [^wb] A second method is to play the opposite game and change the unknown.
+What unknown can you really determine from this data?
+Can you derive something useful from the data available to you?
+Sometimes in "Problems to find"[^circ] one can choose to solve only a certain sub-part of the problem.
+The third part of a problem is the _condition_.
+We can drop a certain part of the condition and instead ask, given this weaker condition, how can the unknown _vary_?[^var]

+Can you change both the unknown and the data so that they are nearer to each other?

+This post will be continuously updated until the book is completed.

+[^var]: Useful in constructions where the unknown is a point.

+[^circ]: To find a circle, one must find both the center and the radius

+[^wb]: This is similar to working backwards (the other side of the bridge)